OISF/suricata/doc/userguide/rules/transforms.rst

 Format::

     from_base64: [[bytes <value>] [, offset <offset_value> [, mode: strict|rfc4648|rfc2045]]]
+    from_base64

 There are defaults for each of the options:
 - ``bytes`` defaults to the length of the input buffer
 - ``offset`` defaults to ``0`` and must be less than ``65536``
 - ``mode`` defaults to ``rfc4648``

+The second example shows the rule keyword only which will cause the default values for each option to be used.

 Note that both ``bytes`` and ``offset`` may be variables from `byte_extract` and/or `byte_math` in later versions of Suricata.
 They are not supported yet.